What is CHIP?

 Visit our Eligibility page to learn more about CHIP income guidelines and premium rates in your area.
-You can also call us at 1-800-978-8762, and we’d be happy to assist you.
+You can also call us at 1-800-978-8762.
+We're happy to help.

 How can I make payments?

 You can pay your child's insurance premiums online by signing in to or registering for MyHealth OnLine.
 You can also call 1-800-650-8762 (TTY: 711) to use our secure automated system 24/7.